AlbertineN/gallery/Documentation.md

 //Step five
 updtaed my pipeline to install dependancies needed clone the project from git, build the project by running npm install since its a nodejs app. confirgured my connection to the mongodb cloud database and finally deploy it to heroku.

+//Step Six
+Deployed to heroku and was able to access the website.
+I Also updated the website to read MILESTONE 2.